Schema Evolution, Data Modeling, Apache Kafka, Schema Registry, Data Governance, Backward Compatibility

 • Automatic validation: Incompatible changes are rejected before reaching production

-• Efficient storage: Messages contain only a schema ID, not the full schema
+• Efficient storage: Messages contain only a 5-byte schema identifier, not the full schema

 • Version history: All schema versions are preserved for auditing and rollback